 Engagement with Critical Perspectives

-- Students explore diverse experiences, perspectives, and ideas–such as intersections of race, ethnicity, gender, class, language, and ability–in campus, societal, disciplinary, professional, or historical contexts.
+- Students explore diverse experiences, perspectives, and ideas–such as intersections of race, ethnicity, gender, sexuality, class, language, and ability–in campus, societal, disciplinary, professional, or historical contexts.

 - Students engage in activities that help them understand and critique systemic inequity to foster a commitment to justice at Northeastern and globally.